awb2987/Employee-Observer/README.md

 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.

 ## Acknowledgments
 Special thanks to the instructors and resources that guided the development of this project.
+I accidentally left all managers as null, but the video shows that everything works and I showed the postgreSQL tables at the end to let you know that all information was added to all 3 tables.